 Human Resource Policy Requirements: The minimum, necessary policies, as amended from time to time, applicable to Members’ staff in order that Members can effectively manage their staff and to ensure that the City is meeting its legislative obligations as the employer.

-Toronto Public Service (TPS): Those City and agency employees working in the non-political component of Toronto’s government and subject to the Toronto Public Service By-law.
+Toronto Public Service: Those City and agency employees working in the non-political component of Toronto’s government and subject to the Toronto Public Service By-law.

-While Members’ staff are City of Toronto employees, they are not members of the public service and therefore are not subject to the Toronto Public Service By-law.
+While Members’ staff are City of Toronto employees, they are not members of the public service and therefore are not subject to the Toronto Public Service By-law, except for Article V, section 192-26.
 However, being government employees, they have similar ethical and employment requirements albeit with necessary modifications to reflect their unique status as Members’ staff.
 Consequently, Members have responsibilities for managing these staff and are required to enforce human resource and ethical policies to ensure both they and the City are meeting their legislative obligations and responsibilities.

 • The Framework does not apply to non-employment relationships such as unpaid students, volunteers or independent contractors, consultants or vendors:

 • Independent contractors, consultants or vendors are retained by Members for specific service delivery, including but not limited to consulting, event management, website design and maintenance.
-Independent contractors, consultants or vendors are governed by agreements signed between them and the Member in accordance with the Constituency Services and Office Budget Policy.
-These agreements should clarify that the independent contractors, consultants and vendors are not City employees.
+Independent contractors, consultants or vendors are governed by agreements signed between them and the Member in accordance with the Members of Council Operations Policy.
+These agreements should clarify and reflect that the independent contractors, consultants, and vendors are not City employees.

 *It is imperative that an individual’s status and nature of relationship be accurately identified, structured and documented by Members prior to their start in Members’ Offices.
 An individual cannot be in more than one category at the same time.
 Mistaken or wrongful categorization can result in significant liability and financial penalties for the City (and Member).